digbmc/germantown-y/_exhibits/thewomenofgermantownmural.md

 description: Learn about the origins of David McShane's 2001 Mural
 author: Estrella Pacheco and Krista Chan
 img: arc_008
+#Note for future proofreaders:
+#Please double check images referced here present in the archives
 ---
 ### **Unconvering and Rediscovering the Women of Germantown Mural**